mysensors/NodeManager/README.md

 ### Upgrade

-* Make a backup copy of the library, download the latest version of NodeManager and install the new library
+* Make a backup copy of the library, remove it, download the latest version of NodeManager and install the new library
 * Review the release notes in case there is any manual change required to the main sketch

 Please be aware when upgrading to v1.8 from an older version this procedure is not supported and the code should be migrated manually.